ludde127/imageSort/README.md

 The files will be sorted into a format of Year/Month/Day/FILES, for example: \Year 2013\November\Day 9\"file.jpg".
 The program is well optimized and is purely io limited even on fast ssd's.

+# Running

+To run the program simply download the .exe from the output folder and that should be runnable on all systems, if it is not please create a github issue.